triton-inference-server/server/docs/perf_analyzer.rst

   # (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE
   # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-.. _section-perf-client:
+.. _section-perf-analyzer:

-perf\_client
+perf\_analyzer
 ------------

 A critical part of optimizing the inference performance of your model is being able to measure changes in performance as you experiment with different optimization strategies.
-The *perf\_client* application performs this task for the Triton Inference Server.
-The perf\_client is included with the client examples which are :ref:`available from several sources <section-getting-the-client-examples>`.
+The *perf\_analyzer* application performs this task for the Triton Inference Server.
+The perf\_analyzer is included with the client examples which are :ref:`available from several sources <section-getting-the-client-examples>`.

-The perf\_client generates inference requests to your model and measures the throughput and latency of those requests.
-To get representative results, the perf\_client measures the throughput and latency over a time window, and then repeats the measurements until it gets stable values.
-By default the perf\_client uses average latency to determine stability but you can use the -\\-percentile flag to stabilize results based on that confidence level.
+The perf\_analyzer generates inference requests to your model and measures the throughput and latency of those requests.
+To get representative results, the perf\_analyzer measures the throughput and latency over a time window, and then repeats the measurements until it gets stable values.
+By default the perf\_analyzer uses average latency to determine stability but you can use the -\\-percentile flag to stabilize results based on that confidence level.
 For example, if -\\-percentile=95 is used the results will be stabilized using the 95-th percentile request latency.
 For example::

-  $ perf_client -m resnet50_netdef --percentile=95
+  $ perf_analyzer -m resnet50_netdef --percentile=95
   *** Measurement Settings ***
     Batch size: 1
     Measurement window: 5000 msec